skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 resistance has been harassing his borders, taking food and supplies.
 Over the past few months, he has constantly requested more food, man, and supplies.
-A month ago, K'dar sent one of his own men to visit the city under the guise of a merchant courrier.
+A month ago, K'dar sent one of his own men to visit the city under the guise of a merchant courier.
 He reported the city was secure, and the soldiers he had amassed were guarding the city and not searching the countryside for Lormanites.

 Noreeno has been moving troops around in odd ways.
-He sends back some divisions saying they "lack dicipline".
+He sends back some divisions saying they "lack discipline".
 The men are fine and fit.
 K'dar suspects their loyalties are not as flexible enough to suit Noreeno.